Ballona Creek Bike Path: History

 A major five-mile (8 km) expansion of the bikeway to its current extent took place 1979–1980 under a legal framework and funding agreement between the U.S. Army Corps of Engineers, the county of Los Angeles, the city of Los Angeles and Culver City.
 All four entities contributed to the construction budget.

 The path was described as “uncrowded” and the scenery a “bore” in a 1985 bicycle touring guidebook, which noted that “the trail’s unfortunate termination point [was] a particularly dreary segment of National Boulevard.”

 The authors of Bicycle Rides: Los Angeles & Orange Counties (1987) found the route “Lightly used, generally by [recreational cyclists] who are adding extra miles to the South Bay Bike Trail.

 In 1989, the Los Angeles Times reported on a series of muggings along the path.
 In a later story on crime on various bike paths throughout the Southland, the paper stated that “strong-arm bike theft” appeared to be the most common form of violent crime along the path at that time, although a liquor-store employee was shot and killed along the bike path at 4:30 a.m. in July 1990.

 Advocacy group Ballona Creek Renaissance was established in 1995; the group was initially focused on painting murals as a beautification effort.

-The connecting Expo Line Bike Path, which runs between downtown Santa Monica and USC, was completed in 2016.
+The connecting Expo Bike Path, which runs between downtown Santa Monica and USC, was completed in 2016.

 Ballona Creek Bike Path is a little more than half the total distance of the Park to Playa Trail, which was completed in 2020 and links the Baldwin Hills parklands to the seashore.